-In the United States, fully 7 in 10 pregnancies among unmarried women age 18-29 are described by women themselves as unplanned - one of the highest levels in the developed world.
+In the United States, seven in 10 pregnancies among unmarried women age 18-29 are described by women themselves as unplanned--one of the highest levels in the developed world.

 The consequences of unplanned pregnancy are significant, expensive, and affect not only the young adults themselves, but also their children and families.
 Consequences include: fewer opportunities for mothers to complete their education or achieve other life goals; more health risks; diminished likelihood of forming committed, mature relationships; lower likelihood of stable families; and a higher likelihood of poverty.

-The most recent round of work, developed in partnership with BET is an extension of the campaign that launched in November 2011.
-Bedsider includes easy ways to explore and compare various birth control methods, videos of real women describing their personal experiences with each method, and birth control and appointment reminders sent by text or email - everything women need to find the best birth control method, stay on it, and use it successfully.
+The PSAs let women know there is a birth control method out there for them, and directs them to www.Bedsider.org, a new comprehensive online and mobile program designed to make birth control easier.
+Bedsider includes easy ways to explore and compare various birth control methods, videos of real women describing their personal experiences with each method, and birth control and appointment reminders sent by text or email – everything women need to find the best birth control method, stay on it, and use it successfully.